etm49/SIDS-ML-API-Update/README.md

 The iterative imputer is an experimental estimator which models each feature with missing values as a function of other features, and uses that estimate for imputation.
 It does so in an iterated round-robin fashion: at each step, a feature column is designated as output y and the other feature columns are treated as inputs X. A regressor is fit on (X, y) for known y.
 Then, the regressor is used to predict the missing values of y.
 This is done for each feature in an iterative fashion, and then is repeated for “max_iter” imputation rounds.
 The results of the final imputation round are returned.

 The base estimator can be any sklearn regressor but currently there is no framework for hyperparameter tuning.

+### Running Scripts
+When one of the modelling scripts (time-series-automate.py, year-by-year-automate.py or iterative-automate.py) is run:
+- Any updates from the API remote repo is pulled automatically
+- The user is asked to select the model alogrithm according to their code in enums.py.
+The [metadata](data/api/data/ml/ML Model Metadata.json) information for the models currently in the API repo should be consulted before hand
+- Then the user inputs the range of years to train and predict on the model
+- The user then inputs the mode folder code according to the api (model1, model2, etc.)
+	- if the model folder code already exists in the API, the user is asked if they want to *"update"* the folder contents without replacing the associated metadata or *"replace"* the contents or the metadata together.
+	- if user is training the model on previously untrained year/indicators, "update" should be selected.
+	- if user wants to replace folder contents with new model output, "replace" should be selected.
+If replace is selected:
+		- user will be asked to provide new metadata associated with this model code.
+Information to be provided include
+			- model name
+			- model parameters tuned
+			- model description
+			- model advantages
+			- model drawback
+- The model will then train and raw model data in **mlResults/modelcode/raw data from model** folder with the associated model folder code
+- After the training and prediction is done for all selected years, the script will start to combine predictions with observed values and generate intermediate data including prediction, prediction intervals and feature importance tables **mlResults/modelcode/**.
+Here,
+- Then the script will further process these tables into json files that match the API format and save them in the location provided by the user (this is savepath variable in the constants.py file).
+In the current setup, the [SIDS organization API repo](https://github.com/SIDS-Dashboard/api) is cloned in the **data** folder
+- The script's run will conclude after committing and pushing new json files (and metadata if needed) into the remote API repo.

 ### Next steps